charlesneimog/py4pd/docs/python-users/obj-vars.md

 The following functions serve to instantiate variables for the object.
 The utilization of global variables is discouraged, primarily due to the potential for errors.
 For instance, consider the scenario where you create a sinusoidal object.
-In order to generate a continuous sinusoidal, it is crucial to store some pertinent values, as `phrase` for example.
+To generate a continuous sinusoidal, it is crucial to store some pertinent values, such as `phrase` for example.
 If the variables are saved globally and multiple objects are created, errors may arise.
 In the sinusoidal case, all objects would store the phrase in the same variable, rendering the sinusoidal wrong.
 In examples like this, it is appropriate to employ the objects `pd.set_obj_var`, `pd.get_obj_var` and `pd.accum_obj_var`.

 ---